The Dependence of Global Society on Money

 The future belongs not to bank accounts, but to hearts.

-Not to markets, but to the people who remember.
+Not to markets, but to those who remember.

-When we understand that true abundance grows from connection, then the power of money collapses in on itself—quietly, like a leaf falling to the ground.
+When we understand that true abundance grows from connection, the power of money will collapse - quietly, like a leaf falling to the ground.

-And in its place comes what never truly disappeared:
+And in its place, that which never truly vanished will return:

 the natural order of life.